Public housing estates in Chai Wan and Siu Sai Wan: Wan Tsui Estate, Yan Tsui Court and Yuet Chui Court

 Wan Tsui Estate (環翠邨) is a public estate located at a part of former Chai Wan Estate and opposite to Chai Wan station.
 It now has 11 residential buildings completed between 1979 and 2001.

-Yan Tsui Court (茵翠苑) and Yuet Chui Court (悅翠苑) are the Home Ownership Scheme courts in Chai Wan, next to Wan Tsui Estate.
+Yan Tsui Court (茵翠苑) and Yuet Chui Court (悅翠苑) are Home Ownership Scheme courts in Chai Wan, next to Wan Tsui Estate.
 They have 2 blocks (built in 1983) and 1 block (built in 1999) respectively.

 Background

 Wan Tsui Estate was formed between the late 1970s and early 1980s by the redevelopment of Chai Wan Estate and the assignment of Block 16 to 22 of Chai Wan Estate to Wan Tsui Estate.
 Also, Block 21 and Block 22 of Chai Wan Estate were redecorated and renamed to On Tsui House and Ning Tsui House, but they were finally demolished in 1996.